emilyfuhrman/map-club/2016_Fall/Session_03/README.md

 ![01](https://github.com/emilyfuhrman/map-club/blob/master/2016_Fall/Session_03/Images/01.png)

 * Before going any further, navigate to the `DATA VIEW` option in the top section of the CARTO window.
-Here, you can see the table associated with the shapefile you uploaded:
+Here, you can see the table associated with the shapefile you uploaded.

 ![02](https://github.com/emilyfuhrman/map-club/blob/master/2016_Fall/Session_03/Images/02.png)

+* A couple of notes:
+	* Next to the column titled `the_geom`, you will see an orange `GEO` tag.
+This is the column that CARTO has extrapolated from the shapefile, which contains the geometry for each row.
+	* Notice the data type in gray under each column name (ex. `number`, `geometry`, `string`).
+CARTO automatically adds these labels to the imported data to indicate the type of data that each column contains.
+* Hit `MAP VIEW` at the top of the page to return to the map preview from earlier.
+* Zoom and pan around the map a bit.
+Because this map is comprised of vector data, the colored regions will appear crisp at any scale.
+If you click on a region, CARTO will automatically provide a popup box, though it will not provide any information since we have not yet selected any fields for it to display.